microchip-pic-avr-examples/pic16f13145-clb-dice-mplab-mcc/README.md

 [![MCHP](images/microchip.png)](https://www.microchip.com)

-# Software-less Electronic Dice with the PIC16F13145
+# Zero-Software eDice with the CLB on the PIC16F13145

-The Configurable Logic Block (CLB) inside the PIC16F13145 family of microcontrollers is an array of Look-Up Tables (LUTs) similar to that of a small Field Programmable Gate Array (FPGA).
-Using the CLB, it is possible to fully implement electronic dice in such a way that the CPU is 100% idle while doing performing this task.
+The Configurable Logic Block (CLB) inside the PIC16F13145 family of microcontrollers (MCUs) is an array of Look-Up Tables (LUTs) similar to that of a small Field Programmable Gate Array (FPGA).
+Using the CLB, it is possible to implement electronic dice when the CPU is 100% idle while performing this task.

 ## Caution

 This example contains blinking lights.
-If you are sensitive to flashing/blinking lights, excerise caution when viewing.
+If you are sensitive to flashing/blinking lights, exercise caution when viewing.

 ## Related Documentation